The Doctor Strange hero pack is an expansion for Marvel Champions. You can find Marvel Champions Products at Fantasy Flight Games.

 Anyone who enjoys Marvel Champions will enjoy the pack.
 Just know that you may need to find ways to up the challenge to keep things interesting if you play as Strange.
 Should you pick the pack up?
 No shit Sherlock.

 You might want to check out my review of the Marvel Champions core game.
-It would be pretty rad if you checked out my Kofi too, or just share my content, that’s free!

 - Fantastical and unique character design with a control-based playstyle